Can You Sue for Being Hit by a Car if You Have the Right-Of-Way in Philadelphia?

 Without the use of right-of-way laws, driving in a busy city like Philadelphia would be mayhem.
 Right-of-way laws help motorists, bicyclists, and pedestrians navigate the city without suffering an accident.
 Unfortunately, there are some people on the road that follow these laws very loosely, leading to several kinds of accidents.
 If you or a family member was the victim of a car crash, you should speak with an experienced Philadelphia car accident lawyer.
-The personal injury lawyers at The Reiff Law Firm have over four decades of experience dealing with complex car accident cases.
+The personal injury lawyers in Philadelphia at The Reiff Law Firm have over four decades of experience dealing with complex car accident cases.
 Our pedestrian injury lawyers explain whether you can sue for being hit by a car if you have the right-of-way in Philadelphia.

 Pennsylvania Right-of-Way Laws